sparrowcode/AlertKit/Readme.md

 ## Сooperation

-The development of this project is completely free.
-If you can make a contribution, it will help development.
-Here list of task what need do:

-- Fix mistakes in this Readme and docs.
-My English so bad.
-Good create pull request.
+This project is free to use, but developing it takes time.
+Contributing to this project is a huge help.
+Here is list of tasks that need to be done:

-- Add docs in source files.
-Description of public methods and parametrs.
+- Add documentation in the source files (description of public methods and parameters).
 - Help me translate my app [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) for other languages.

 ## License